routingblog/arbitration/content/docs/cases/MosesConeMemorialHospital-v-MercuryConstructionCorp.md

 {{< /details >}}

 Interestingly this was a 6–3 decision, signed by all the liberal justices and to which the conservative justices—Justices Rehnquist, Burger, and O’Connor—dissented. [^sacredcow1]

+[^sacredcow1]: Stone, K. V. W. (2023).
+Arbitration—From Sacred Cow to Golden Calf: Three Phases in the History of the Federal Arbitration Act.
+23. pp 126